 Vornado Realty Trust is a real estate investment trust (REIT) with holdings in office, retail, hospitality, and residential space.
 The company's commercial property holdings total more than 100 million sq. ft. of space, primarily in New York City and Washington, DC.
-It also owns the 1,700-room Hotel Pennsylvania in Manhattan.
-The company's retail portfolio consists of about 105 strip shopping centers and single tenant retail assets, and six regional malls in the Northeast, California, and Puerto Rico.
-Its Merchandise Mart segment owns six showroom properties, including Chicago's Merchandise Mart and L.A.
-Mart; it also produces trade shows.
+The REIT also owns the 1,700-room Hotel Pennsylvania in Manhattan, the 3.6 million-sq.-ft. theMART (formerly the Merchandise Mart) office building in Chicago, and a controlling stake in San Francisco's 1.8 million-sq.-ft. office complex 555 California Street.
 In addition, Vornado owns about a third each of New York retail property owner Alexander's and big-box toy giant Toys ''R'' Us .
 The REIT is planning to spin off its DC holdings.

 The company operates through two primary segments: New York and Washington, DC.

 Its New York operations, which brought in nearly 70% of total revenue in 2015, include some 85 properties comprising more than 29 million sq. ft. of space.
 Holdings in that city include office properties (21.3 million sq. ft.), retail space (2.6 million sq. ft.), residential properties (some 1,700 units), the Hotel Pennsylvania, and the stake in Alexander's (which owns seven properties in the Big Apple).